pbakshy/Selenol/README.md

 ```
 Install-Package Selenol
 ```
-##Building from source
-Just clone the repository and reference it to your existing project.

 #Getting started
 First of all we need to define your page.
 Lets say it will be Github home page.